thisisandreeeee/unicorn-data-science/CONTRIBUTING.md

 * New entries will be formatted with an automatically generated table of contents.
 See [setup instructions](#setup-instructions).

 ## Setup instructions

-We use [pre-commit hooks](https://pre-commit.com/) to automatically insert table of contents to markdown files.
+Table of contents are automatically inserted using [pre-commit hooks](https://pre-commit.com/).
 To get started:

 ```
 pip install pre-commit==1.21.0
 pre-commit install